Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 Depending on your final destination, the trip to downtown Seattle will take at least 45 minutes.

-And then, you have to take additional time for walking to get to your hotel or meeting/conference spot, with luggage in tow.
+And then you have to take additional time to walk to your hotel or meeting/conference spot, with luggage in tow.

-Also, note that only King County metro's Route 124 operates overnight between 1 am and 5 am.
+Also, note that only King County Metro's Route 124 operates overnight, from 1 am to 5 am.

 Light Link Rail